sanderdevries/sanderdevries.github.io/_pages/about.md

 ---

 <p align="justify">
 I am a PhD candidate in applied microeconomics at the Vrije Universiteit Amsterdam.
 My supervisors are <a href="https://research.vu.nl/en/persons/maarten-lindeboom" style="color: black;">Maarten Lindeboom</a> and <a href="https://sites.google.com/site/nadineketel/" style="color: black;">Nadine Ketel</a>.
-In January and February 2025, I was visiting the Center of Economic Performance (CEP) at the London School of Economics.
+In January and February 2025, I visited the Center of Economic Performance (CEP) at the London School of Economics.
 </p>

 <p align="justify">